 One of the most famous festivals in Italy is the horse race of Siena.
-Il Palio takes place in Siena on the second of July each year in the Central Piazza of the city, Piazza del Campo.
+The first race of il Palio takes place in Siena on the second of July each year in the Central Piazza of the city, Piazza del Campo (a second race is on August 16th).
 Those who want a reserved seat would have to book well in advance, since the tickets sell out quite quickly.
 Before the beginning of the race there is a beautiful procession with locals dressed in medieval costumes.

 Another important festival in July is the festival of Madonna della Bruna which takes place in Matera, also on the second of July.
 Matera itself is a beautiful city with its world renowned Sassi, the cave dwellings situated in the region of Basilicata.
 During the festival, a giant float of the Madonna Bruna is carried around the town.
 Once the procession is over, the float is torn apart and burned.
 A beautiful firework display takes place right above the sassi in the evening.

 In Foligno, the Giostra della Quintana festival takes place on the first weekend of the month.
 More than 600 participants take part in the festival dressed in 17th century traditional clothing.
 There are thousands of spectators to the event and visitors would need to reach the town centre well before the allotted time in order to get a good position.

 Another horse race in July takes place in the town of Sedilo in Sardinia.
 Celebrations start on the fifth of July.
 There are plenty of local horse riders and many food stalls.
 Visitors would get a good chance to taste some of the local specialties of the region and some delicious desserts.